Nintendo Switch 2 vs Nintendo Switch — here’s everything that's new

 Nintendo Switch 2 is most definitely an evolution of the Nintendo Switch.
 While Nintendo is often known for “Bringing the weird” and radically redesigning its flagship console between generations, this time, it’s opted for an “if it ain’t broke, don’t fix it” approach and I couldn’t be happier.

 The original Nintendo Switch remains a fantastic (if very underpowered) console even in 2025, and the Nintendo Switch 2 looks set to make some smart tweaks to the design, improve the Joy-Con controllers, and will undoubtedly be significantly more powerful than its predecessor.
-With a tease of a new Mario Kart on the way, all signs are looking positive for Switch 2.
+With a bevy of exciting games including the new Mario Kart World on the way, all signs are looking positive for Switch 2.

 Will the Nintendo Switch 2 be able to replicate the juggernaut size of its forefather?
 That’ll be a tall order (don’t forget the Switch is among the best-selling consoles in history), but based on the initial Nintendo Switch 2 reveal, this successor looks a pretty sure bet to be a gigantic success.